Gallstones in dogs form from bacteria, bile, calcium salts, cholesterol, and proteins, and they sometimes cause blockages in the gallbladder.

 Symptoms Of Gallstones In Dogs

-Symptoms of gallstones in dogs, known as cholelithiasis, may not be apparent at all, or they can be severe.
+Symptoms of gallstones in dogs may not be apparent at all, or they can be severe.

 Larger gallstones tend to cause more serious problems, as they can lead to blockages or perforation, allowing bile to spill into the abdomen.
 This can be life-threatening.